 BREASTFEEDING AT KIDCITY

-We truly hope you will feel comfortable feeding your baby anywhere in the museum, but if you would like a place with fewer distractions, then try The Quiet Spot.
-The door is located within the Main Street exhibit and the other is outside Middleshire.
-They have comfortable seating, a few toddler books and is open to anyone needing a bit of quiet.
+We truly hope you will feel comfortable feeding your baby anywhere in the museum, but if you would like a place with fewer distractions, then try one of the Quiet Spots.
+One is off the Main Street exhibit and the other is outside Middleshire.
+They have comfortable seating, a few children's books and are open to anyone needing a bit of quiet.

 The Kidcity Bookstore

 We have a small bookshop at the museum where we sell our absolute favorite children’s books & tshirts.
-Generally speaking, we think there are few problems in the world that couldn’t be solved by a good read-aloud.
+Generally speaking, we think there are few problems in the world that can’t be solved by a good read-aloud.
 Here are a few of our top book suggestions and which Kidcity staffer loves them: The Spider & The Fly (Sioux/operations); Roxaboxen (Cait/retired); Seven Silly Eaters (Matt/exhibits); When Dinosaurs Came With Everything (Jen/admin); Possum Come a Knockin’ (Scott/exhibits); and Click, Clack, Moo: Cows that Type (Carl/operations).
 Plus, our bookstore sells original Kidcity t-shirts for both adults and children, designed by the amazingly talented Scott Kessel.
 Keep Earth Weird!
 By the way, if you can’t get enough books at Kidcity, there is a terrific bookstore just steps away, Wesleyan RJ Julia Bookstore (yes, run by the same folks as RJ Julia in Madison, CT).
 Check out their weekly storytimes!

 Members from Other Children’s Museums